Emergence of correlated proton tunneling in water ice: Results

 The deviation of the temperature dependence of $C_{l_1}\![\rho_{\infty}^{ice}]$ from the experimental data below $60$ K is related to the finite size of our model.
 Although the increase in $\varepsilon^{\prime\prime}(T)$ during the cooling from $20$ K to $5$ K arises from the increasing number of protons involved in the correlated six-proton tunneling events \cite{2015_CorrPTInIceXI}, our results are limited to a single hexamer including only six protons.
 The loss of similarity between the curves of $C_{l_1}\![\rho_{\infty}^{ice}(T)]$ and $\varepsilon^{\prime\prime}(T)$ above $110$ K also originates from the restrictions on our model.
-The rise in $\varepsilon^{\prime\prime}(T)$ after the glass transition \cite{2015_CorrPTInIceXI, 2015_HexPhaseTransition} is likely stem from thermally activated proton hopping, which is outside our scope.
+The rise in $\varepsilon^{\prime\prime}(T)$ after the glass transition \cite{2015_CorrPTInIceXI, 2015_HexPhaseTransition} is likely stem from thermally activated proton hopping, which is expected to suppress quantum coherent proton mobility at these temperatures but outside our scope.
 Note that the classical motion of the protons enters into our model in the form of incoherent superpositions of pseudo-spins that are generated from coherent superpositions as a result of decoherence.

 On the other hand, the uptick in $C_{l_1}\![\rho_{\infty}^{ice}]$ between the blue and red solid lines in figure \ref{Coh} offers fresh insights about the importance of coherent proton mobility on the proton ordering dynamics \cite{2006_PTInIceIh}, i.e., although the tunneling coefficient is fixed initially, there is an increase in the amount of coherence generated by tunneling events during the phase transition from proton-disordered ice I$_\text{h}$ to proton-ordered ice XI.
 Also, pinning of $C_{l_1}\![\rho_{\infty}^{ice}(T)]$ at a nonzero value below $60$ K eliminates the possibility that the pseudo-spins exist in a maximal mixture of the basis states $| 01 \rangle^{\bigotimes 6}$ and $| 10 \rangle^{\bigotimes 6}$.
 Hence, the presence of unit disorder below $60$ K in figure \ref{Pv2}-a should come from a maximal mixture of two orthogonal superpositions of these basis states, i.e., $\rho_{\infty}^{ice} = 1/2 | \psi_+ \rangle \langle \psi_+ | + 1/2 | \psi_- \rangle \langle \psi_- |$ where $| \psi_\pm \rangle$ are two coherent superpositions such as $\left(| 01 \rangle^{\bigotimes 6} \pm | 10 \rangle^{\bigotimes 6}\right) / \sqrt{2}$.
 Note that each of the superposition states involved in this mixture can be interpreted as a concerted tunneling of six protons back and forth between the configurations represented by the states $| 01 \rangle^{\bigotimes 6}$ and $| 10 \rangle^{\bigotimes 6}$.
 This observation is in accordance with the dielectric anomaly measured in the form of a minimum around $20$ K \cite{2015_CorrPTInIceXI} where we suspect a concerted quantum tunneling of six protons could be occurring in each hexamer.